project-sunbird/sunbird-commons/ingredients/faqs/cont_upld_signin.md

 ### Signing In
-1. Sign in to DIKSHA website with your registered credentials
+1. Sign in to Sunbird website with your registered credentials